What is Metabolic Syndrome?

 What can I do to reduce the risk?

-Because Metabolic Syndrome is caused largely by lifestyle, plenty can be done to remedy the condition provided it is addressed early enough.
+Because Metabolic Syndrome is caused largely by lifestyle, there are a lot of steps can be taken to remedy the condition provided it is addressed early enough.
 Metabolic Syndrome that is not appropriately managed can lead to irreversible damage to your heart and arteries, kidney, liver and nervous system.

-Consult your GP for medical assessment and request blood tests that include the full Lipid Profile (shows all types of cholesterol/triglycerides) and Homocysteine (a factor linked to increased risk of cardiovascular disease).
+Consult your GP for medical assessment and request blood tests that include the full Lipid Profile (shows all types of cholesterol/triglycerides) and Homocysteine (a factor linked to increased risk of cardiovascular disease), and Hba1c (a measure of insulin resistance).

 A natural approach

-Maintaining a healthy lifestyle is vital protection against Metabolic Syndrome.
+Maintaining a healthy lifestyle is the main factor protecting against Metabolic Syndrome.
 Regular exercise, non-smoking, a nutritious diet, and stress reduction are all important.
 Some diets have been shown to be much better than others for people at risk of Metabolic Syndrome, so please see your Healthcare Practitioner for dietary advice.
 As there is no one single diet that suits everyone, a personal assessment of your individual needs will help guide you to achieving the vitality and health you desire.

 Along with a healthy diet, nutritional and herbal supplementation has been researched and shown to benefit many people.